 - 1. <my-file>.c2v is the path and name under which you want to store the fingerprint.
 The file type is C2V (customer-to-vendor) - 2. <my-platform> indicates the platform on which the license server runs (possible values: physical, aws, oci, gcp, azure, ibm, nutanix, or esxi) - 3.
 Copy the resulting C2V file to your local system (unless you can send email from the license server system).

-12.3.2 Installing a VE V2C File
+12.3.3 Installing a VE V2C File on the VE License Server

 The license data is installed on the license server using the v2c utility.